hagrin/security/research-papers/cryptocurrency/mstr.md

 ## Core Business

 Microstrategy is, at its core, a software / IT services company that remains extremely vital to its bitcoin treasury ambitions.
 What does the core business give Saylor in his quest to be able to build this bitcoin treasury?
 A balance sheet.
+The balance sheet allows him to do corporate bond offerings that other entities could not do if they simply just wanted to build a BTC treasury through convertible debt raises.
+The core business also provides MSTR a cash flow that allows MSTR to meet any tax or debt servicing obligations that may arise.

 ## MSTR "Buttons & Levers"